 Laboratory tests or X-rays may be ordered by your provider to help determine the best treatment for you.
 When the results are available, the provider will discuss the findings with you.
 Occasionally, additional testing may be necessary.

-Upon further evaluation, the provider will determine if you are to be discharged from the ED, admitted to the hospital, or transferred to a higher level of care.
+Upon further evaluation, the provider will determine if you are to be discharged from our Grantsburg emergency room, admitted to the hospital, or transferred to a higher level of care.